sneddy/pneumothorax-segmentation/README.md

 As a compromise I chose 2-1-2 scheme for resnet50)

 ### Sliding sample rate
-Let's name portion of pneumathorax images as sample rate.
+Let's name portion of pneumothorax images as sample rate.

 The main idea is control this portion using sampler of torch dataset.